Cedric-ruiu/myrmecophoto-vue/README.md

 ## Database

 SQLite Database is managed by Prisma ORM.
 When Nuxt generate static build, it pre-render call api (check `./server/api/` files) by Nitro server (check `./nuxt.config.ts`) and provide a flatten result in JSON. `api/getSpecies` & `api/getTaxa` provide all datas needed to display "Photos Spécimens" section pages.
-For "SSG" it's useful and websitedon't need to access database in live website.
-The Database can be more granular with optimized tables, but in my case I prefer to spend time on other things, like UI integration.
+For "SSG" it's useful and website doesn't need to access database on live website.
+The Database can be more granular with optimized tables, but in my case I prefer to spend time on other things, like UI/UX features.
+As far as possible, I have followed the conventions proposed by [www.sqlstyle.guide](https://www.sqlstyle.guide/).
 Below is the Mermaid diagramme ERD of Myrmecophoto Database :

 ```mermaid
 erDiagram